-Now that we know business credit scores exist and that they’re different from personal scores, let’s take a look at how different they really are, why they’re important, and how they are calculated.
+Now that we know business credit scores exist and that they’re different from personal scores, let’s take a look at how different they are, why they’re important, and how they are calculated.

 Business vs. Personal Credit Scores